gregtomasch/USFSMAX_MMC_Module/README.md

 The same approach can be used to change the I2C slave address of a single USFSMAX module that interferes with any other sensor on the I2C bus.

 ### USFSMAX Deep Sleep Mode and Wake-up
-The USFSMAX was also intended to support low-power operation for battery powered and wearable devices.
+The USFSMAX is also intended to support low-power operation for battery powered and wearable devices.
 The first step to achieving this goal is to develop a robust deep sleep mode that:
 * Reliably puts the sensors and coprocessor MCU into a "State preserving" suspended mode that only consumes a few microamperes from the power source
   * By "State preserving" I mean that the the motion coprocessor can quickly resume operation without reboot/re-configuration
   * This deep sleep mode can be accessed by an I2C command or a signal to a GPIO pin
 * Quickly returns to the "Running" state in response to a GPIO pin signal

 After a great deal of development work, the USFSMAX now supports a deep sleep mode that meets these success criteria.
 The MMC5983-based module draws ~16mA running "Flat out" while it only draws ~10.5uA in the deep sleep mode.
 Deep sleep mode is entered by I2C command while waking is achieved by applying a positive-going pulse to the USFSMAX "Wake pin".
+An I2C cannot be used for waking because the MAX32660 chip only supports waking from deep sleep by internal RTC or external GPIO interrupts.

-Only the STM32L4 example host MCU sketch supports USFSMAX deep sleep and waking.
-This is appropriate because the STM32L4 is primarily intended for use in low power applications.
+Only the STM32L4 example host MCU sketch in this repository that supports USFSMAX deep sleep and waking.
+This is appropriate as the STM32L4 is primarily intended for use in low power applications.
 The Teensy 3.x and ESP32 are not really meant for low power/wearable applications so I did not wade into implementing deep sleep and waking for these microcontrollers.
-The code snippet below is excerpted from the STM32L4 example in this repository.
+However, the same same methods apply for any host MCU.
+The code snippet below is excerpted from the STM32L4 example in this repository and describes the sleep amd wake functions.
 The "BOOT" button pin on the STM32L4 has a rising-edge interrupt attached to it and is used to wake the STM32L4.
 ```
 void GoToSleep()
 {
-  detachInterrupt(INT_PIN);                           // Detach the DRDY interrupt to prevent waking the STM32L4
+  detachInterrupt(INT_PIN);                           // Detach the DRDY interrupt to prevent spurious waking the STM32L4
   delay(10);
   USFSMAX_0.GoToSleep();                              // Put the USFSMAX to sleep by writing 0x01 to register 0x6D
   Serial.println("Going to sleep... ");